 Gator Lathe Chucks

-A manual lathe chuck is typically used to hold a rotating work piece (such as a bar or blank).
+A lathe chuck is typically used to hold a rotating work piece (such as a bar or blank).
 Some chucks can also hold irregularly shaped objects (ones that lack radial symmetry) and in some applications, the tool or work piece being held by the chuck remains stationary while another tool or work piece rotates.

 A self-centering chuck, also known as a scroll chuck, self centers around the work piece.
 The term universal (Gator PS series) or precision (Gator PO series) also refers to this type of chuck.
 These chucks are best suited to grip circular or hexagonal cross-sections when very fast, reasonably accurate T.I.R. (total indicator run out) is desired.
 Sometimes this type of chuck has 4 or 6 jaws instead of 3.
 More jaws grip the work piece more securely if it is truly cylindrical, and thin-walled work will deform less.
 Four jaws are also useful for square bar work.